hackforla/peopledepot/docs/contributing/dev_environment.md

 ```

 The recommended installation method for your operating system can be found [here](https://docs.docker.com/install/).

-!!! tip "Feel free to reach out in the [Hack for LA Slack channel](https://hackforla.slack.com/messages/people-depot/) if you have trouble installing docker on your system"

 More on using Docker and the concepts of containerization: